rocher/euler_tools/README.md

 that can be instantiated with any integer type, from `Integer` to `Long_Long_Long_Integer`.

-Some instantiation are provided as a separate packages called:
+Some instantiations are provided as separate packages:

    *  `package Euler_Tools is new Euler_Package (Integer)`
    *  `package Euler_Int1_Tools is new Euler_Package (Long_Integer)`